PracticalEscapement/PracticalEscapement/README.md

 # 💫 About Me:
 Greetings!
-I'm Mike.<br>I'm a software developer and data analyst currently working at [INSERT HERE], and am about to complete my degree in<br>computer science from Farmingdale State College.
+I'm Mike.<br>I'm a software developer and data analyst currently working at Milberg Coleman Bryson Phillips Grossman, and am about to complete my degree in<br>computer science from Farmingdale State College.

 ## 🌐 Socials: